radrow/ddtrace/SCENARIOS.md

 The execution of a test scenario begins with a number of initial `gen_server` calls (a.k.a. queries, in the terminology of the companion paper) to selected services starting independent *sessions*.
+Here, by "session" we mean the collection of all service actions that were (possibly indirectly) caused by a single initial call.
+For instance, if service `A` initiates a call to `B`, which then in turns invokes `C`, we consider that a single session.

 The data transmitted in each call contains instructions on how the data is supposed to be processed, including making further calls, waiting, or sending a response.
 This way a single `gen_server` instance created by the testing DSL can reproduce a variety of possible behaviours and deadlocks that may occur in real systems.

 See *Appendix A.1* of the companio paper for additional information.